Dong Ping: Death

-Dong Ping is appointed as one of the Five Tiger Generals of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the invading Liao army and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Dong Ping is appointed as one of the Five Tiger Generals of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the Liangshan outlaws have received amnesty from Emperor Huizong.

-In the battle of Dusong Pass (獨松關; located south of present-day Anji County, Zhejiang) in the campaign against Fang La, Dong Ping and Zhang Qing combat with Li Tianrun, one of Fang's generals.
-Although injured in the left arm by a projectile, Dong Ping continues to fight Li.
-But he finally finds the wound unbearable and retreats to his ranks for treatment, leaving Zhang Qing to take over the fight.
-Zhang is killed when his spear gets stuck in a tree.
-Seeing that, Dong Ping charges forth and kills Li.
-But Li Tianrun's comrade Zhang Tao sneaks up on him and slices him in two from behind.
+During the final campaign against Fang La's forces, Dong Ping and Zhang Qing are assigned to attack Dusong Pass (獨松關; located south of present-day Anji County, Zhejiang), where they face the enemy warriors Li Tianrun and Zhang Tao.
+After being injured in the left arm by a projectile, Dong Ping retreats and leaves Zhang Qing to continue the fight with Li Tianrun.
+When Zhang Qing's spear gets stuck in a tree, Li Tianrun seizes the chance to kill him.
+Dong Ping, still wounded, charges forth and kills Li Tianrun to avenge his fallen comrade, but loses his life when Zhang Tao sneaks up on him and slices him in two from behind.